History of the foreign relations of the United Kingdom: English foreign policy before 1700

+With the union of the Criens of England and Ireland with the Crown of Scotland in 1603, the new “British” entity was able to continue exercising the role of auxiliary power tipping the scales against Spain or France, but the English aristocracy’s resentment of the Stuart dynasty meant they could never be as absolutist in England as the Tudors, and from 1639 a series of rebellions in Ireland and Scotland forced the English crown into civil war with Parliament over taxation, royal prerogative and religious and social discontent, setting England out of Continental affairs for a generation.

+The military (de jure Republican) Cromwell regime tried to assert itself against te now independent Dutch and Spain in 1651 and 1655, but military victories won with support from France (like at the Battle of the Dunes in 1658) were minor and the Restoration of Charles II in 1660 heralded no major improvements on England’s position relative to under Cromwell.
+England nearly became a French auxiliary, as Louis XIV funded Charles II, and committe him to disastrous wars in the name of French interests against the Dutch and Spanish, which saw the Royal Navy challenged seriously.
+The accession of the even more pro-French James II in 1685 led to the Whigs (opponents to power of the crown) backing the Dutch stadholder William III’s invasion.

 Tudor foreign policy

-King Henry VII (reigned 1485–1509) founded the Tudor dynasty that lasted to 1603, and concentrated on establishing peace in England, especially against the threatened rebellions by the newly defeated House of York.
+King Henry VII (reigned 1485–1509) concentrated on establishing peace in England, especially against the threatened rebellions by the newly defeated House of York.
 Foreign affairs apart from Scotland were not a high priority.
 Scotland was an independent country, and peace was agreed to in 1497.
 Much of his diplomacy involved treaties for marriages with ruling houses in Europe.
 He married his eldest daughter Margaret Tudor to King James IV of Scotland in 1503.
-The match did not guarantee peace in the short run but did so in the long run: in 1603 James VI and I, the grandson of the marriage, united the two kingdoms under his rule.
 Henry tried to marry his daughter Mary to the man who later became Charles V, Holy Roman Emperor, but that fell through.
 Henry VIII finally married her to King Louis XII of France as part of a peace treaty in 1514; Louis died after three months and Henry demanded and got most of her dowry back.
 The other main diplomatic success of Henry VII was an alliance with Spain, sealed by the marriage in 1501 of his heir Arthur, Prince of Wales, to Catherine of Aragon, Spain's infanta (eldest daughter of the Spanish king).
 When his Queen died in 1503, Henry VII searched the European marriage market for a diplomatic marriage with a large dowry for himself, but was unable to find a match.